osaxon/nextjs-tailwindcss-contentful-starter/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 ## What's Inside

-### Inter Fonts

-Inter fonts is self hosted.
-The default weights are `400, 600, 700`.
-To add more, use fontsquirrel.

 ### UnstyledLink Component
 Used as a component for Next.js Link.
 Will render out Next/Link if the href started with `/` or `#`, else will render an `a` tag with `target='_blank'`.